CrossRef/pdfextract/readme.md

 into blocks of consecutive lines.

-Other parsers may not output spatial objects that represent text but instead some form of feature boundry. *Columns*, *headers* and *footers* are examples of such parsers.
-The *columns* parser dependends on region spatial objects, which it takes as input, then analyzes each page for space that is not covered by a text region, and finally uses this information to output "column" spatial objects that represent the boundries of columns.
+Other parsers may not output spatial objects that represent text but instead some form of feature boundry. `Columns`, `headers` and `footers` are examples of such parsers.
+The `columns` parser dependends on region spatial objects, which it takes as input, then analyzes each page for space that is not covered by a text region, and finally uses this information to output `column` spatial objects that represent the boundries of columns.

 Other parser types depend on the output of more than one other parser. pdf-extract